FirehawkV21/RMMVCookTool/README.md

 dotnet cake --publishUiOnArm # Publishes the Windows On Arm version of the UI. dotnet cake --publishCliOnArm # Publishes the native Arm version of the CLI (requires the Arm64 C++ compiler).
 ```
 Note: This will use Cake build to compile the project.
-It will be downloaded automatically when you run it for the first time.
+Run `dotnet tool restore` in the terminal before running the above commands.

 See this documentation to set up the C++ compiler needed for NativeAOT (CLI for now): https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/